vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_registry.md

 vSphere Integrated Containers Registry provides a Docker Notary server that allows you to implement Docker Content Trust by signing and verifying the images in the registry.
 For information about Docker Notary, see [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/) in the Docker documentation.

 The Notary server runs by default.
-For information about how container developers use Docker Content Trust with vSphere Integrated Containers Registry, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md) in *Develop Container Applications with vSphere Integrated Containers*.
+For information about how container developers use Docker Content Trust with vSphere Integrated Containers Registry, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md) in *Developing Applications with vSphere Integrated Containers*.

 ## Vulnerability Scanning <a id="vulnerability"></a>